TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 Tue, Jun 2, 2015 Internet Retailer Conference &.
 Exhibition - IRCE 2015

-Returning to Chicago, June 2-5, 2015 the Internet Retailer Conference &.
-Exhibition is the flagship event of the e-commerce industry.
+For the third consecutive year OTA is a proud association sponsor of the 2015 Internet Retailer Conference &.
+Exhibition (IRCE) being hosted in Chicago, June 2-5, 2015.
+IRCE is the flagship event of the e-commerce industry and multi-channel merchants.
 A gathering of retail trailblazers across every industry segment, IRCE is the event to network with and learn from industry leaders of all sizes.
-Total attendance at IRCE 2015 in Chicago is projected reach nearly 10,000.
-The consistently high quality of the IRCE conference drives this continual growth.

 Wed, Jun 17, 2015 Internet of Things Privacy Summit

-The Internet of Things is a game-changing moment in our relationship with technology and personal data as we stand on the edge of a data explosion from interconnected devices.
-As with all revolutionary new technologies, the IoT brings with it new challenges for businesses, regulators, consumers – in fact anyone who cares about the responsible use of data.
+As a founding non-profit partner of the TRUSTe IoT Privacy Summit, OTA is proud to support the 2015 Summit being hosted on June 17th and encourages companies of all sizes to attend.
+OTA members may register and save 50% using the code ota50.
+Register >

 *   OTA Blog
 *   Newsletters